SynapticStrings/Orchid/README.md

 ## Quick Start

-Here is a simple example of how to define steps, create a recipe, and run the workflow.
+Well, let's make a cup of coffee to see how Orchid works.

+We will define a process where beans are ground into powder, and then brewed with water.
+Notice how we can control the brewing style using opts.

 ### Definate Steps